Martially/community/contributors/design-proposals/volume-provisioning.md

 Real Kubernetes clusters have a variety of volumes which differ widely in size, iops performance, retention policy, and other characteristics.
-Administrators need a way to dynamically provision volumes of these different types to automatically meet user demand.
+Administrators need a way to dynamically provision volumes of these different types to automatically meet users demand.

 A new mechanism called 'storage classes' is proposed to provide this capability.